Simulating turbulent mixing caused by local instability of internal gravity waves: Introduction

-The main purpose of the present study is to assess the efficiency of wave-driven mixing by using a new technique for simulating stratified turbulence.
-The model configuration is in part similar to \cite{fritts_gravity_2009}.
-They examined a breaking internal gravity wave by resolving both the scales of waves and turbulence.
+Most of the previous numerical studies that examined turbulence generated by internal waves \citep[such as,][]{lombard_breakdown_1996, bouruet-aubertot_particle_2001, fritts_mean_2006, achatz_gravity-wave_2007, fritts_gravity_2009-3, fritts_gravity_2009-1, fritts_gravity_2009-2, fritts_numerical_2016} have resolved both the scales of waves and turbulence in a model.
 In this study, on the other hand, with the aim of increasing the Reynolds number while reducing the computational cost, we do not resolve the largest wave component.
 Instead, we cut out a small domain periodically distorted by an unresolved outer wave, and simulate the excitation and dissipation of turbulence within it.
+It is noted that this configuration may seem similar to \cite{inoue_efficiency_2009}.
+They tilted the angle of a rigid model domain to imitate forcing from a larger-scale internal wave.
+Here, in contrast, we distort the shape of the domain to take into account the effects of oscillating velocity shear and buoyancy gradient that play essential roles on the energy conversion from waves to turbulence.

-In this model, the wave field is idealised as a spatially constant velocity shear, such that the turbulence enhanced in it is statistically homogeneous.
+In the present model, the wave field is idealised as a linear shear flow, such that the turbulence enhanced in it is statistically homogeneous.
 Hence, we can assume periodic boundary conditions in all directions and employ the Fourier spectral discretisation, enabling precise representation of an energy cascade to the smallest dissipation scale.
 As for homogeneous turbulence of stratified shear flow, there have been numerous studies using DNS \citep[][and references therein]{portwood_study_2019}.
 They utilised a generic technique originally invented by \cite{rogallo_numerical_1981} that we basically follow.
 However, the present study differs from the existing ones in two points:

 1. In our model, the background shear varies periodically associated with the oscillation of the outer wave.
 As we shall see, this periodic variation causes parametric excitation of disturbances.
-Consequently, the turbulence energy is more easily amplified than in the conventional cases of stationary shear flow.
+Consequently, the turbulence energy is more easily amplified than in the conventional cases of stationary shear flows.

 2. Since the buoyancy gradient is also changed by the outer wave, a fluid parcel crossing this gradient at some instant gains the available potential energy, which subsequently drives turbulent motion.
 This contrasts with the classical view of shear-driven mixing in a horizontal flow that is associated only with the shear production of kinetic energy.